Introduction

 Conclusion

-In conclusion, the New Trump Rule: Foreigners Must Apply for Green Cards Abroad by represents a significant shift in U.S. immigration policy.
-While it may feel overwhelming at first, remember that youโre not alone in this journey.
-Seeking legal help early can make a world of difference.
-So, take a deep breath, gather your documents, and start planning your next steps.
-You’ve got this!
+In conclusion, the New Trump Rule: Foreigners Must Apply for Green Cards Abroad by marks a pivotal moment in U.S. immigration policy.
+While it may seem daunting, remember that you donโt have to navigate this process alone.
+Seeking legal help early can make a world of difference in your journey towards obtaining a green card.
+Donโt hesitate to reach out to an immigration attorney who can guide you through the complexities and help you achieve your dreams.

 Related Articles